Is Zero-Fee Credit Card Processing Legal in Florida? (2026 Update)

 The Bottom Line

 Zero-Fee processing is legal in Florida.
-The state law that used to ban it has been dead since 2023.
-What you have to follow are the card brand rules — 3% cap on Visa, no debit surcharging, required disclosure, brand registration.
+The state law that used to ban surcharges has been unenforceable since the 11th Circuit's 2015 ruling, and cash discounts were never banned at all.
+What you have to follow are the card brand rules, 3% cap on Visa, no debit surcharging, required disclosure, brand registration.

 Set up right, a $50,000/month merchant saves $18,000-$24,000 a year in processing costs.
 Set up wrong, you get fined.